 \subsection{Further results on the rational Schur functor}

-\begin{lemgl} Let $M$ be an $G$-module.
-Then the canonical homomorphism given by function application is an isomorphism if $M$ is a direct sum of direct summands of $V^{r,s}$ or if $r=s\ge2$ and $M=k$. \end{lemgl} \begin{proof} That the canonical homomorphism is an isomorphism under the first condition is obvious, since $\End_G(V^{r,s})\cong B_{r,s}$.
+\begin{lem} Let $M$ be an $G$-module.
+Then the canonical homomorphism given by function application is an isomorphism if $M$ is a direct sum of direct summands of $V^{r,s}$ or if $r=s\ge2$ and $M=k$. \end{lem} \begin{proof} That the canonical homomorphism is an isomorphism under the first condition is obvious, since $\End_G(V^{r,s})\cong B_{r,s}$.
 So assume $r=s\ge2$ and $M=k$.
 Since the homomorphism is always surjective and, as vector spaces,

 by \cite[Lemma~3.60]{Rot} and the self-duality of $V^{r,r}$ as $B_{r,r}$-module, it suffices to show that $\Hom_{B_{r,r}}(\Hom_G(V^{r,r},k),V^{r,r})$ is one-dimensional.
 Recall that $\Hom_G(V^{r,r},k)$ is a left $B_{r,r}$-module by means of the standard anti-automorphism $\iota$ of $B_{r,r}$.
 It has a basis indexed by $((0,0),(r,r))$-diagrams and it is generated as a $k\Sym_{r,r}$-module by the homomorphism $P$ corresponding to the $((0,0),(r,r))$-diagram